Homeownership Alliance Policy Agenda

 The Homeownership Alliance supports the creation of new resources to support affordable homeownership as well as incremental reforms in existing to programs to make them produce more affordable homes.
 The nonprofit developers and lenders that lead the Homeownership Alliance are working to prepare families for homeownership and finance, renovate and develop affordable homes that are assets for communities and the families that live in them.
 These policy recommendations are informed by Homeownership Alliance members’ experiences working to expand opportunity for low- and moderate-income families.

-The Homeownership Alliance supports these new ideas to expand affordable homeownership: the Neighborhood Homes Investment Act, competitive grants for local partnerships that improve distress communities, and new emphasis on homeownership in Community Development Financial Institutions Fund programs:
+The Homeownership Alliance supports these new ideas to expand affordable homeownership: the Neighborhood Homes Investment Act, the Restoring Communities Left Behind Act, and new emphasis on homeownership in Community Development Financial Institutions Fund programs:

 Improvements in existing programs